Family cancer syndromes

 Both men and women can have faults in the BRCA2 and BRCA1 genes.
 Faults in these genes greatly increase the risk of breast and ovarian cancer.
 They also increase the risk of other cancers, including prostate and skin cancer (melanoma).

-A fault in the BRCA2 gene slightly increases the risk of pancreatic cancer.
-There’s less evidence that a fault in the BRCA1 gene increases the risk of pancreatic cancer.
-The NICE guidelines for pancreatic cancer recommend monitoring for pancreatic cancer if you have a fault in BRAC2 or BRCA1 and one or more first-degree relatives with pancreatic cancer.
+The NICE guidelines for pancreatic cancer recommend monitoring for pancreatic cancer if you have a fault in BRCA2 or BRCA1 and one or more first degree relatives (parent, brother, sister or child) with pancreatic cancer.

 Faults in the PALB2 gene